Somsock/ideal-doodle/README.md

-# ideal-doodle //name suggested by github and will change, probably, I like it
+# ideal-doodle
-Version 0 //still in the developing phase, focused on a working application rather than efficiency
+Version 0 (beta) - in development towards a working application.

-Application for indie creators to gauge the feasibility of a book printing run through taking variable inputs provided by users and calculating quantity creators must sell to earn back production costs, total revenue, potential profits, and etc.
+Purpose: Help assist indie creators who are interested in understanding the cost feasibility of a self-sourced book printing project (rather than print-on-demand services).
+Application calculates expected quantity/units creators will need to sell to earn back production costs, or breakeven.

+Users should provide inputs (list inputs: unit price, printer quotes, print volume).

+This is for creators who are interested in:
+- low-volume book-print runs (1000 units for fewer)
+- using digital printers (not off-set printers)
+- Self-sourcing supply chain (not print-on-demand services).

-Currently incorporated: breakeven quantity, potential profits, total revenue, and unit price (per book)
+This version currently incorporates: breakeven quantity, potential profits, total revenue.

-Wishlist (to be incorporated):
+Tutorial for how to use this application here.

+Next version wishlist:
-- input validation that takes into account "cancel" and maybe be a little sassy when the user input negative numbers or zero for book quantity and costs
+- input validation that takes into account "cancel" (currently only validate whether or not the input is an integer or a double) and maybe be a little sassy when the user input negative numbers or zero for book quantity and costs
 - web application and .exe
-- marginal cost and marginal benifit
+- marginal cost and marginal benefit
-- taxes and other fees for users to understand how much money they will actually keep after taxes/fees
+- taxes and other fees for users to understand how much money they will actually keep after taxes and fees
-- bundle table for comparision between different book quantity bundles (also a back up system for if user wants to revisit previous bundles/tables for comparision)
+- a table for comparing different book quantity bundles
+- a back up system for if user wants to revisit previous tables or bundles
 - price conversion (currently usd only)
 - book weight and shipping costs (also conversion to kg)

-Book: the book to be printed in the print run, stores book specific variables such as name, price, author, # of pages, etc.

-Bundle: the application ask for a quantity of books and cost to produce said quantity, a bundle refers to that specific quantity of books

-BundleTable: a table displaying the information of different bundles for comparision purposes to determine which bundle is most feasible, if any